Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ML-Agents SDK.
 For instance, the 3DBall example uses the rotation of the platform, the relative position of the ball, and the velocity of the ball as its state observation.
-As an experiment, you can remove the velocity components from the observation and retrain the 3DBall Agent.
-While it will learn to balance the ball reasonably well, the performance of the Agent without using velocity is noticeably worse.
+As an experiment, you can remove the velocity components from the observation and retrain the 3DBall agent.
+While it will learn to balance the ball reasonably well, the performance of the agent without using velocity is noticeably worse.

 ```csharp